Introduction to Minot State University

 Since its founding in 1913, Minot State University has evolved steadily in fulfilling its commitment to serving North Dakota and creating opportunities for its citizens.
 Today the University offers a wide array of undergraduate programs in the liberal arts and the professions, and graduate education in eight master’s programs and one specialist program.

 Originally established as a two-year normal school devoted to preparing teachers for service in the prairie schools of northwestern North Dakota, the institution soon expanded its offerings in response to the needs of the region, a pattern that has been repeated many times in Minot State’s subsequent history.
 Those who governed the institution recognized the need to add teacher preparation programs in the fine arts, liberal arts and sciences, and professional fields.

-Minot State University is a public university dedicated to excellence in education, scholarship, and community engagement achieved through rigorous academic experiences, academic experiences, active learning environments, commitment to public service and a vibrant campus life.
+Minot State University is a public university dedicated to excellence in education, scholarship, and community engagement achieved through rigorous academic experiences, active learning environments, commitment to public service, and a vibrant campus life.

 - Deliver high-quality education where, when, and how it is needed to a diverse, multi-generational student population

 - Prepare students and the institution for the evolving social and technological challenges of the world

 - Inspire scholarship and creative activity among students, faculty, and staff